-A variety of boutique and character lodges & hotels, from 2-4 star, have been chosen for location & atmosphere.
-Rooms are twin-share with good beds & linen.
-The Coromandel has a mixture of shared and ensuite bathrooms, the Waikaremoana lodge has shared bathrooms, while your 3 nights in Tongariro will be in an ensuite room.
-All the lodges are in picturesque settings.
+A variety of boutique and character lodges & hotels, from 2-3 star, have been chosen for location & atmosphere.
+Rooms are twin-share with comfy beds & crisp linen.
+The Coromandel has a mixture of shared and ensuite bathrooms, the Waikaremoana lodge has shared bathrooms which are in good quantity and well distributed, while your 3 nights in Tongariro will be in an ensuite room.
+All the lodges are in stunning, picturesque settings.

 You can see our scheduled departures on our Walk Calendar.

 Can I bring a suitcase?

 Yes!
 This is a lodge-based tour so we'll return to our walk lodges each night.
 You're welcome to bring a suitcase, we have plenty of space.
 All you'll carry on the trail is a day pack with your lunch, water, raincoat, hat, sunscreen and camera.

 No, cash is not essential, but you're welcome to bring a small amount, if you wish, in case we make a spontaneous coffee or icecream pitstop!